-The museum was a somber, weathered structure which kept most of its original architecture, and drew visitors down a winding path through the city’s shameful history as one of the South’s most important slave-trading hubs.
+The museum was a sombre, weathered structure which kept most of its original architecture, and drew visitors down a winding path through the city’s shameful history as one of the South’s most important slave-trading hubs.
 When our morning visit was concluded, I wanted to talk more about what we’d just witnessed, but a longer discussion about slavery wasn’t on the itinerary.

 We lunched a few blocks away at the City Market, and were free to browse the local vendors’ wares.
 Cookbooks, paintings, baskets made of sweetgrass, and other curios.
 But there were a few stalls where keychains, bracelets, and postcards bearing the Confederate flag covered the tables.
 At one of them, I found a cloth figurine topped with a straw hat.
-The figurine, meant to represent a negro field worker, had a face of jet black cloth.
+The figurine, meant to represent a negro field worker, had a face of jet-black cloth.
 Its eyes were made of white acrylic, and bright red felt glued beneath them for its lips.

 Listen to the audio version of this article:

 The woman behind the stall, a white lady with dull blonde hair, smiled at me.
 “That’s five dollars," she said, absently pulling a gift bag from underneath the table.
 “See anything else you like?”